The likely impact of Covid-19 (Coronavirus) on your business

 The good news is that we do not envisage the impact of the Coronavirus to have such a dramatic or prolonged impact on all businesses that survive this time, although some will recover far quicker than others.
 The main reason why we believe the impact will be less than that of the financial crisis in 2008 is the government furlough scheme, which means many companies will keep “ticking over” with many picking up the slack they endured during the lockdown.

 No one knows for certain the impact that Covid-19 will have on the value of your business, as no one in living memory, has had to endure a pandemic on this scale, but we can take an educated guess.
-At the time of writing in Sept 2020, we do not know how long the impact of the Coronavirus will last.
+The good news is that most buyers are ignoring what has happened during the pandemic, in the main, in terms of trying to determine the value of a business .

 Regardless of what sector you are in, unless it is the supply of food to the general public or medical supply related, the chances are your business may have ground to a complete halt or at least been severely impacted.
 Having said that,all is not doom and gloom.